spearwolf/shadow-objects/packages/shadow-objects/README.md

 # Welcome to _shadow-ents_ :wave:

-Shadow-ents is a JavaScript library that's all about making your life easier when dealing with components and web workers.
+shadow-objects is a JavaScript library that's all about making your life easier when dealing with components and web workers.
 It's like having a superpower for your web development! :muscle:

 ![architecture overview](./docs/architecture@2x.png)